rkuma183/wilsonmar.github.io/_posts/2016-02-20-regression.md

    Outcome values are in the target variable (price).

+   NOTE: A column in a spreadsheet some call a "data field".

 2. The test dataset (new-diamonds.csv) contains new instances that do not have outcomes (prices) defined.